Little people (mythology): Native American Wee Folk

-The Native American little people have been said to reside in the Pryor Mountains of Montana and Wyoming.
-The Pryors are famous for their "fairy rings" and strange happenings.
-Some members of the Crow tribe consider the little people to be sacred ancestors and require leaving an offering for them upon entry to the area.

 Memegwaans

 Ojibwe myths also bring up a creature known as the Memegwaans, or Memegwaanswag (Plural), which seems to be different from the more common Little People variation of Memegwesi.
 According to Basil H. Johnston, a Memegwaans is a little person without definitive form which is terrified of adult humans.
-However, it seems to have a soft spot for children and will often approach in the guise of a child any young person who seems upset, injured, scared or lonely and either protect them or keep them company until help arrives.
+However, it seems to have a soft spot for children and will often approach in the guise of a child to any young person who seems upset, injured, scared or lonely and either protect them or keep them company until help arrives.
 If an adult sees one, they will often cower on the ground, screaming and crying hysterically before vanishing in the blink of an eye.
-They were also known as protectors of copper mines & were prayed to almost as patron saints of lost children.
-This is more specific & different from the Memegwesi, which is often simply described as a short, hairy man.
+They were also known as protectors of copper mines and were prayed to almost as patron saints of lost children.
+This is more specific and different from the Memegwesi, which is often simply described as a short, hairy man.

+African folklore

+Small magical beings found in various folklores across the continent of Africa.